ardunn/alexdunn.io/hugo/content/projects.md

 - [Github](https://github.com/calgraddata/ucbviz2019)
 - [Website](https://calgraddata.herokuapp.com)

 This was the overall winning entry for the (schoolwide) UC Berkeley Graduate Financial Data Visualization Contest (2019).
 Our entry was an interactive website (written in Plotly Dash) for analyzing trends in the UC Berkeley cost of attendance for graduate and professional programs.
+We incorporated predictive modelling for future program years as well.
 You can read more about it in [this post](/posts/ucbviz2019).